 Hypothetically speaking, what is ‘hypo tax?’

 Are you familiar with hypo tax and its role in international assignments?
-Global Compensation Analyst Alexcis Perrine has all the info.
+Senior Global Compensation Analyst Alexcis Perrine has all the info.

 Complete transcript: “Hi, I’m Alexcis Perrine, Global Compensation Analyst at Plus.
 I’m here today to answer the question, ‘Hypothetically speaking, what is hypo tax?’